phetsims/qa/documentation/qa-book.md

 As I'm sure you've realized at this point translating the website is not a small task.
 We estimate it will probably take about 50 - 100 hours to fully make a website translation.
 Because of this, and because we will only provide one public translation per language, we encourage translators to collaborate on a translation for their language.
-We want translators to work together to move any partial translations to one "master" translation as only one translation will go public.
+We want translators to work together to move any partial translations to one "main" translation as only one translation will go public.

 Thank you for your efforts to make PhET sims available worldwide.